ValerieOrozco24/NewMe-New-Scene-Project/README.md

 ## Description of 2026 goals

 Write a description of what you included in your 2026 goals scene (ThisYear)
-- I did not write a ThisYear class but had I put one, I would have used some photos that I've taken with friends and family so far this year.
-I would also add some inspiration for my goals this year.
+- I did not write a ThisYear class however I did make the mistake of putting down the title of the java file as ThisYear rather than LastYear in my repository, so i do apologize if that causes any confusion.
+However had I put one, I would have used some photos that I've taken with friends and family so far this year.
+I would also add some inspiration for my goals this year which is to thrive while also enjoying and having fun.
 ## Scene API Usage

 Describe how you were able to use the various methods from the Scene API to create your animation.